Grandfather clock: Description

 Traditionally, longcase clocks were made with two types of movement: eight-day and one-day (30-hour) movements.
-A clock with an eight-day movement required winding only once a week, while generally less-expensive 30-hour clocks had to be wound every day.
+A clock with an eight-day movement required winding only once a week, while generally less-expensive 30-hour clocks had to be wound daily.
 Eight-day clocks are often driven by two weights – one driving the pendulum and the other the striking mechanism, which usually consisted of a bell or chimes.
-Such movements usually have two keyholes, one on each side of the dial to wind each one.
-By contrast, 30-hour clocks often had a single weight to drive both the timekeeping and striking mechanisms.
-Some 30-hour clocks were made with false keyholes, for customers who wished that guests to their home would think that the household was able to afford the more expensive eight-day clock.
+Such movements usually have two keyholes, one on each side of the dial, to wind each weight.

+By contrast, 30-hour clocks often had a single weight to drive the timekeeping and striking mechanisms.
+Some 30-hour clocks were made with false keyholes for customers who wanted guests to think that the household was able to afford the more expensive eight-day clock.
 All modern striking longcase clocks have eight-day mechanical quarter chiming and full hour striking movements.
-Most longcase clocks are cable-driven, meaning that the weights are suspended by cables.
-If the cable were attached directly to the weight, the load would cause rotation and untwist the cable strands, so the cable wraps around a pulley mounted to the top of each weight.
-The mechanical advantage of this arrangement also doubles the running time allowed by a given weight drop.
+Most longcase clocks are cable-driven, meaning that cables suspend the weights.
+If the cable was attached directly to the weight, the load would cause rotation and untwist the cable strands, so the cable wraps around a pulley mounted to the top of each weight.
+The mechanical advantage of that arrangement also doubles the running time allowed by a given weight drop.

 Cable clocks are wound by inserting a special crank (called a "key") into holes in the clock's face and turning it.
 Others, however, are chain-driven, meaning that the weights are suspended by chains that wrap around gears in the clock's mechanism, with the other end of the chain hanging down next to the weight.
-To wind a chain-driven longcase clock, one pulls on the end of each chain, lifting the weights until the weights come up to just under the clock's face.
+To wind a chain-driven longcase clock, one pulls on the end of each chain, lifting the weights until they are just under the clock's face.

+The world's tallest grandfather clock is 35 ft 10 in tall and is fully operational, with chimes on each quarter hour.
+It was made by Svoboda Industries in 1976 as a Bicentennial project and is located in Kewaunee, Wisconsin.